Latest Alerts Mount Lofty Ranges | | FIRE BAN EXTENDED UNTIL 14 MAY 2025 Full details

 Camping and picnic fires

-Comfort and cooking fires are permitted within designated fire pits from 1 May – 31 October each year.
+• Comfort and cooking fires are permitted within designated fire pits only.
 All camp and picnic sites have a firepit.

-Bookings are required for the day use of campsites during the camping season.
-Bookings are not required to use fire pits at picnic sites.
+• Bookings are not required to use fire pits at designated picnic sites.
+View picnic areas here

 The forest is closed to the public on declared Total Fire Ban days.
 To report a fire, call 000.